-The AAM group (including its UK companies) pays taxes in accordance with the applicable local country tax laws.
+AAM pays taxes in accordance with the applicable local country tax laws.
 AAM strives to streamline its entity structure to allow for tax efficient movement of cash world-wide.
 This planning strategy is important to AAM because our business is capital intensive.
 Cash is required to be moved among entities from time to time to fund capital investment for new product programs.
 AAM uses various tax advisors in its tax planning activities to ensure AAM is aware of and complies with local laws and tax requirements.